Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the ramification divisor

-The degenerations of degree~2 K3 pairs $(X,\epsilon R)$ are described by the integral-affine pairs $(\ias, R_\ia)$ pictured in \cite[Fig.9.1]{alexeev2019stable-pair}.
-The pairs in the present case are obtained by setting $a_{23}=0$, i.e. closing the gap in the second presentation of \emph{loc. cit.} We give the result in the left-hand side of Fig.~\ref{fig:two-ias}.
+\begin{remark} In \cite{alexeev2019stable-pair} the degenerations of degree~2 K3 pairs $(X,\epsilon R)$ are described by the integral-affine pairs $(\ias, R_\ia)$ of \cite[Fig.9.1]{alexeev2019stable-pair}.
+Following the proof of the above theorem, the pairs for $\oF^\ram$ are obtained by setting $a_{23}=0$, i.e. closing the gap in the second presentation of \emph{loc. cit.} We give the result in Fig.~\ref{fig:ramif-ias}.
 The picture shows the upper hemisphere, and the entire sphere is glued from two copies like a taco or a pelmeni (a dumpling).
 The polarizing divisor is the equator; it is drawn in blue.

 The divisor models and stable models can be read off from the pair $(\ias, R_\ia)$: The divisor $R$ is the fixed locus of an involution on the Kulikov model which acts on the dual complex by switching the two hemispheres.
 Irreducible components of the stable model correspond to the vertices of $R_\ia$.
-The LHS of Fig.~\ref{fig:two-ias} gives a stable model with the maximal possible number 18 of irreducible components.
+Fig.~\ref{fig:ramif-ias} gives a stable model with the maximal possible number 18 of irreducible components. \end{remark}